apache/ofbiz-tools/demo-backup/README.md

 This does not work.See why at https://issues.apache.org/jira/browse/OFBIZ-10287 So you need to use  ./all-manual-nicely.sh from ofbizDemo From time to time (every months?) better to delete nohup.out.

+# Keep the VM clean
+From time to time (I'd say when it's hundreds of MB) we need to delete the nohup.out file.
+It's used when you manually start the demos and acts as an issues history.
+Then simply sign in as ofbizDemo user and delete the file.

+Also, it's OK for months but at some point I had to clean the Gradle cache.
+For now just verify with "df" command that we are not graping too much memory, around 50% on /dev/xvda1 is OK